dead-claudia/http-response-bundles/README.md

 # HTTP response bundles

-The intuition is this: Embedding data is faster than not embedding it on first load, and reducing round trips frequently boosts performance, especially on connections with high bandwidth-delay products with lots of smaller resources.
+The intuition is this: Reducing round trips frequently boosts performance, especially on connections with high bandwidth-delay products with lots of smaller resources.
+Also, the Web needs an offline story that isn't just waving hands or "download this ZIP file".

 ## Scenario